 A Real Job

 I've always wanted to be a professional artist, but as time went by, I began to internalize all the messages from society about being a “starving artist” and about needing to get a “real job,” so I started giving up on pursuing that passion as a career.
 I decided to get my bachelor’s degree in psychology and toyed with the idea of becoming a therapist.
 But I felt ambivalent.
-I took a year off after earning my degree and worked on a few freelance art projects such as painting murals and designing art on furniture.
+I took a year off after earning my degree and worked on a few freelance art projects.
 I also worked on my own artwork, but I felt like each piece had to have a purpose (i.e., financial incentive) or I wasn’t being productive.
 Not surprisingly, that way of thinking didn’t serve as the best muse.
 Besides, the thought of being a professional artist felt like a pipe dream.

 So I went back to school, and I got my master’s degree in interdisciplinary studies – psychology/sociology.
 I researched society’s impact on women’s self-image, and I realized that I wanted to write a book that empowered women, one that would inspire others to grow into themselves; to be authentic and real without bowing to pressure to do otherwise; to feel valued and equal; to stop being people pleasers and instead ask ourselves, “What makes me feel fulfilled?
 What do I feel passionate about?
 What makes me feel alive?”
 My grandma taught me what it meant to be a strong woman, and I wanted to pay it forward and help other women find their own courage and strength.